Visit the Victoria Falls

 Today is spent visiting the ‘Children in the Wilderness programme’.
 Enjoy dinner on the final night, with the friends you have made on the trip on a sunset cruise.

 Transfer back to Victoria Falls International Airport for your return flight home or commence your independent onward travel plans.

 This voluntour allows you to get a well-rounded idea of the many skills and techniques the team use whilst out in the African bush – all within a jam-packed 10 day experience!

-The project team acknowledges the importance of a holistic approach to tackling conservation issues, and is all about making a difference through integration of conservation, education and community.
-Thus, the programme structure on the Victoria Falls Conservation Project is based on the approach that everything is interconnected, and specific issues cannot be effectively addressed in isolation
+The project team acknowledges the importance of a holistic approach to tackling conservation issues, and is all about making a difference through integration of conservation, education and local community initiatives.

 Volunteers are accommodated in a purpose-built volunteer facility at the Stanley & Livingstone Private Game Reserve.
 Each participant is allocated their own room with bathrooms shared between two to three volunteers.
 All rooms have both South African and UK style plugs where you will be able to charge all of your equipment.

 The facility also boasts a spacious, fully-equipped kitchen and canteen area where all meals are prepared and served.
 There is a safe on the premises for cash and small valuables.
 The lecture room at the conservation centre is well equipped with presentation equipment and a comprehensive book library.
 One of the highlight features of the conservation centre is the open-air entertainment area, which includes a deck, bar facility and small swimming pool.
 All overlook the game reserve with waterholes along the Masuwe River's ancient “oxbow”.